The body’s reaction to an external or internal change

 Communication Attempts & how to Respond

-Their reactions are focused on the following:
+Under the influence of the stress/fear a dog’s reactions are focused on the following:

-7. showing his teeth
+- Showing his teeth

 This is a way to relieve the pressure and also helps the dog to trust us, by showing that we are actually communicate and deliver the solution when is needed.